 The planned length is shown in shifts that can be working days, for example.
-Go to Non-working Periods... to define a working day.
+Go to Some some sample is a working day.
 When you enter the planned length, Task manager calculates the end date for the task.

 If you are using the Fixed start scheduling mode, you can enter the task length in Planned work duration.